-Member States shall use their best efforts to reduce their national gas consumption between 1 August 2022 and 31 March 2023 at least by 15% compared to their average consumption between 1 August and 31 March during the five years preceding the entry into force of this Regulation ('voluntary demand reduction').
+Member States shall use their best efforts to reduce their national gas consumption between 1 August 2022 and 31 March 2023 at least by 15% compared to their average gas consumption between 1 August and 31 March during the five years preceding the entry into force of this Regulation ('voluntary demand reduction').
 Articles 6, 7 and 8 shall apply to those voluntary demand reduction measures.

-Declaration of a Union alert by the Commission
+Declaration of a Union alert by the Commission Council

-- 1. The Commission may declare a Union alert only when there is a substantial risk of a severe gas supply shortage or an exceptionally high demand of gas occurs, for which the measures in Article 3, as reported on according to Article 8, are not sufficient, and which results in a significant deterioration of the gas supply situation in the Union, but where the market is still able to manage that disruption without the need to resort to non-market based measures. - 2.
-The Commission may, after consultation of the relevant risk groups, as established in Annex I of Regulation (EU) 2017/1938 and the GCG taking into account any views expressed by the Member States in that context, declare the Union alert on its own initiative or following a the request of at least three competent authorities that have declared an alert at national level pursuant to Article 11(1) of Regulation (EU) 2017/1938, or on its own initiative.
+- 1. The Commission Council, on a proposal from the Commission, by means of adopting an implementing act decision, may declare a Union alert only when - The Commission shall present the proposal for such an Union alert when it considers, that there is a substantial risk of a severe gas supply shortage or an exceptionally high demand of gas occurs, for which the measures in Article 3, as reported on in accordance with ing to Article 8, are not sufficient, and which results in a significant deterioration of the gas supply situation in the Union, but where the market is still able to manage that disruption without the need to resort to non-market based measures. - The Commission shall also submit a proposal to the Council to declare a Union alert where five or more competent authorities that have declared an alert at national level pursuant to Article 11(1) of Regulation (EU) 2017/1938 so request. - 1b.
+The Council, acting by a qualified majority, may amend the Commission's proposal.

-3. When the Commission considers, following an assessment, that the underlying basis for the Union alert no longer justifies the declaration of a Union alert, it shall, after consultation of the relevant risk groups, as established in Annex I to Regulation (EU) 2017/1938 and the GCG, taking into account any views expressed by the Member States in that context, declare an end to the Union alert and to the obligations pursuant to Article 5.
+- 2. Before submitting a proposal to the Council to declare a Union alert, tThe Commission mayshall, after consultation of the relevant risk groups, as established in Annex I of Regulation (EU) 2017/1938 and the GCG2 taking into account any views expressed by the Member States in that context, declare the Union alert on its own initiative or following a the request of at least three competent authorities that have declared an alert at national level pursuant to Article 11(1) of Regulation (EU) 2017/1938, or on its own initiative. - 3.
+The Council, o'On a proposal from the Commission, the Council may by means of an implementing act, may declare an end to the Union alert and to the obligations pursuant to Article 5.
+The Commission shall present the proposal for such implementing act to the Council when it When the Commission considers, following an assessment, that the underlying basis for the Union alert no longer justifies the maintenancedeclaration of a Union alert, it shalland, after consultation of the relevant risk groups, as established in Annex I to Regulation (EU) 2017/1938 and the GCG, taking into account any views expressed by the Member States in that context, declare an end to the Union alert and to the obligations pursuant to Article 5.